 - Designed to be paid out in stages throughout your build.

-- 12 months conditional approval¹ so you have time to plan your build.
+- Conditional approval¹ so you have time to plan your build.

 - Reduce your outgoings with interest only4 or no repayments3 during the construction period.